cappochinho/cappochinho/README.md

 -->
 - 👋 Hi, I'm @cappochinho
-- 🔭 I’m currently working on App development with Java Spring Boot
+- 🔭 I’m currently working on Low-level stuff
-- 🌱 I’m currently learning to become a full stack software engineer @ ALX and an electrical engineer @ KNUST
+- 🌱 I’m currently learning to become a full stack software engineer @ ALX and an electrical/electronic engineer @ KNUST
 - 👯 I’m looking to collaborate on engineering projects
 - 💬 Ask me about anything concerning computer programming
 - 📫 How to reach me